GStreamer

 The problem which arises is that most free software and open source applications developed use the GPL as their license.
 While this is generally a good thing, it creates a dilemma for people who want to put together a distribution.
 The dilemma they face is that if they include proprietary plugins in GStreamer to support patented formats in a way that is legal for them, they do risk running afoul of the GPL license of the applications.
 We have gotten some conflicting reports from lawyers on whether this is actually a problem, but the official stance of the FSF is that it is a problem.
 We view the FSF as an authority on this matter, so we are inclined to follow their interpretation of the GPL license.

 So what does this mean for you as an application developer?
 Well, it means you have to make an active decision on whether you want your application to be used together with proprietary plugins or not.
 What you decide here will also influence the chances of commercial distributions and Unix vendors shipping your application.
-The GStreamer community suggest you license your software using a license that will allow proprietary plugins to be bundled with GStreamer and your applications, in order to make sure that as many vendors as possible go with GStreamer instead of less free solutions.
+The GStreamer community suggest you license your software using a license that will allow non-free, patent implementing or non-GPL compatible plugins to be bundled with GStreamer and your applications, in order to make sure that as many vendors as possible go with GStreamer instead of less free solutions.
 This in turn we hope and think will let GStreamer be a vehicle for wider use of free formats like the Xiph.org formats.

 If you do decide that you want to allow for non-free plugins to be used with your application you have a variety of choices.
 One of the simplest is using licenses like LGPL, MPL or BSD for your application instead of the GPL.
 Or you can add a exceptions clause to your GPL license stating that you except GStreamer plugins from the obligations of the GPL.